 How to Combine Yoga Breathing and Postural Movement

 In Hatha Yoga, breathing is just as important as the postures.
-How you breathe when you’re moving into, holding, or moving out of any given posture can greatly increase the efficiency and the benefits of your practice.
+How you breathe when you’re moving into, holding, or moving out of any given posture can greatly increase the efficiency and benefits of your practice.
 Think of the breath as mileage plus.
 The more you use breathing consciously, the more mileage you gain for your health and longevity.
-Here are some basic guidelines:
+Consider some basic guidelines:

 Both the inhalation and the exhalation end with a natural pause.

 In the beginning, let the breath dictate the length of the postural movement.
-For example, if you’re raising your arms as you inhale and you run out of breath before you reach your goal, just pause your breathing for a moment and then bring your arms back down as you exhale.
-With practice, your breath gradually gets longer.
+For example, if you’re raising your arms as you inhale and you run out of breath before you reach your goal, just pause your breathing for a moment and bring your arms back down as you exhale.
+With practice, your breath will gradually get longer.

 Let the breath itself be your teacher.
 When your breath sounds labored, you need to back off or come out of a posture.

-Try to visualize the breath flowing into the area you’re working with any given posture.
+Try to visualize the breath flowing into the area you’re working with in any given posture.

 You can move your body in four natural directions:

 Flexion: Bending forward